Xeniia-m/Simple-Peer2Peer-Doc-Sharing-Client/README.md

 The client should first connect to the clients, according to the following scheme:

     • The client connects via socket to clients with greater id.
-    • The client generates an http server (as shown in class, here at page 88) in order to accept connections from clients with lower id (if exists).
+    • The client generates a server in order to accept connections from clients with lower id (if exists).
     • Each of these sockets should be defined with a callback function for handling received data.
       The callback for this application should: